UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 and find out about the data; where it came from, who to contact about it, if it has a homepage and so on, which is more usable than simple zipping or bagging of files or using XML-based metadata formats.
-DataCrates can also be hosted on web-servers no effort as the index.html file describes the contents.
+DataCrates can also be hosted on web-servers with minimal effort as the index.html file describes the contents.

 In an academic context, it is important to be able to associate data with funded research projects and publications, and desirable to be able to describe the